Polynomial representation of general partial Boolean functions with a single quantum query

-Motivated by the study of exact quantum 1-query algorithms in \cite{Qiu2016character,Qiu2016revisit1,Qiuxu2021SPIN,Xuqiu2020partial}, we have first obtained a reduced method which can be used to investigate all partial Boolean functions computed by exact quantum 1-query algorithms.
-When we search for a new non-trivial partial Boolean function with exact quantum 1-query complexity, the reduction method helps us reduce the size of the search space.
-For example, since a 4-bit partial Boolean function corresponds to a vector $(f(0),f(1),\cdots,f(2^{4}-1))\in\{0,1,*\}^{2^{4}}$ which has $2^{4}$ undetermined entries, the size of the search space reaches $3^{16}=43046721$ when searching for a new non-trivial 4-bit partial Boolean function with exact quantum 1-query complexity.
-By means of the reduction in this paper, any reduced 4-bit partial Boolean function corresponds to a vector $(f(0),f(1),\cdots,f(2^{4}-1))\in0\{1,*\}^{2^{4}-1}$ which has $2^{4}-1$ undetermined entries and the size $3^{2^{4}}$ degenerates to $2^{2^{4}-1}=2^{15}=32728$.
+On one hand, the new and important equivalence can be used to investigate all partial Boolean functions with $Q_{E}(f)=1$.
+Undoubtedly, when we search for a new non-trivial partial Boolean function with $Q_{E}(f)=1$, the new equivalence helps us reduce the size of the search space.
+For example, since a 4-bit partial Boolean function corresponds to a vector $(f(0),f(1),\cdots,f(2^{4}-1))\in\{0,1,*\}^{2^{4}}$ which has $2^{4}$ undetermined entries, the size of the search space reaches $3^{16}=43046721$ when searching for a new non-trivial 4-bit partial Boolean function with $Q_{E}(f)=1$.
+By means of the new equivalence, any transformed 4-bit partial Boolean function corresponds to a vector $(f(0),f(1),\cdots,f(2^{4}-1))\in0\{1,*\}^{2^{4}-1}$ which has $2^{4}-1$ undetermined entries and the size $3^{2^{4}}$ degenerates to $2^{2^{4}-1}=2^{15}=32768$.
 It is clear that the size of the search space is reduced at least exponentially.